machix/CapstoneProject/FinalTechnicalReport.md

 ### Test

 Testing and building was automated using TravisCI.

-My initial design of the http handler methods didn’t allow for easy integration testing.
+My initial design of the http handler methods didn’t allow for easy unit testing.
 The first implementation would have required setting up a temporary http server with proper environment variables to test the handlers.
 Given most of my testing had been automated through TravisCI, this wasn’t easily feasible.
-Instead I refactored the database dependency out of my handlers using and interface.
-This allowed me to decouple my handlers from my database interaction and create a mock database connections for my testing.
+Instead I refactored the database dependencies out of my handlers using an interface.
+This allowed me to decouple my handlers from my database interaction and create a mock datastores for testing.

 Testing the database required using a library for mock databases.
 I was unable to find any libraries for a mock PostGIS database.
 Due to limited time, I was unable to build my own version of a mock database for testing the PostGIS.
 Given the model package contains no functionality there are no unit test for this package.

+Go-carpet was used to determine testing coverage.
+This metric was only mildly useful for this specific project as some of the packages had no functionality, and as mentioned some of the specific database interactions could not be testing.

+Once each feature was complete integration testing was also performed using calls from the client.
+The correct implementation was testing by verifying the correct response from the http request.

 ## Results